githubutsav/eth-prediction/README.md

 history = model.fit(X, y, batch_size=32, epochs=10, validation_split=0.1)
 print("Model trained successfully!")
 ```
-provided plots the training and validation loss over epochs to visualize how the model's performance evolves during training.
+Provided plots the training and validation loss over epochs to visualize how the model's performance evolves during training.
 This is useful for understanding whether the model is overfitting or underfitting
 ```
 plt.figure(figsize=(8, 6))
 plt.plot(history.history['loss'], label='Training Loss')